culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/FindNetworkActivity-FindLocationFragment.rst

    Create the displayed fragment.

    :param inflater: Creates the user interface from \ :java:ref:`R.layout.fragment_find_location`\
-   :param container: TODO: What is this?
+   :param container: Parent container to attach inflated \ :java:ref:`View`\  to
    :param savedInstanceState: Previous state that is not used.
    :return: The inflated view to display.